 T. Garanti Bankası A.Ş. in the US$100 million financing of the acquisition of two hydroelectric power plants and their operating company by the green-energy fund Crescent Capital.

-Acted as the lenders' counsel for the financing of the privatisation of Karacaören 1-2 hydroelectric power plants located in Burdur; as well as funding of the debt service reserve account, upfront finance costs, development costs, and rehabilitation/replacement capital expenditures of the hydroelectric power plants by Kremna Enerji Üretim ve Ticaret A.Ş. (a subsidiary of Gama Enerji A.Ş.).
+Lenders in the financing of the privatisation of Karacaören 1-2 hydroelectric power plants located in Burdur; as well as funding of the debt service reserve account, upfront finance costs, development costs, and rehabilitation/replacement capital expenditures of the hydroelectric power plants by Kremna Enerji Üretim ve Ticaret A.Ş. (a subsidiary of Gama Enerji A.Ş.).

-Acted as the lenders' counsel for the financing of the privatisation of Kadıncık I-II hydroelectric power plants and the refinancing of eight other hydroelectric power plant investments of IC İçtaş Hidroelektrik ve Termik Enerji Üretim ve Ticaret A.Ş.
+Lenders in the financing of the privatisation of Kadıncık I-II hydroelectric power plants and the refinancing of eight other hydroelectric power plant investments of IC İçtaş Hidroelektrik ve Termik Enerji Üretim ve Ticaret A.Ş.

-Turkey, Banking & Finance, Band 1
+Leading Lawyer, Banking & Finance, Band 1